vivid-planet/comet/.github/pull_request_template.md

 <!--

 The description should describe the change you're making.
-It will be used as the commit message for the squashed commit once the PR is merged.
+It will be used as the commit message for the squashed commit once the PR gets merged.
+Therefore, make sure to keep the description up-to-date as the PR changes.

 PLEASE DESCRIBE WHY YOU'RE MAKING THE CHANGE, NOT WHAT YOU'RE CHANGING.
 Reviewers see what you're changing when reviewing the code.